Broomfield Child Custody Attorneys

 - The depth of the bond between each parent and the child

-Of course, the primary factor involved in any child support or child custody case is the best interest and happiness of the child.
+The primary factor involved in any child support or child custody case is the best interest and happiness of the child.
 Far and away the most important aspect, this will be used as the main metric in any court order related to parental responsibility allocation.